-No wonder – its weight is approximately 24 000 kg and its diameter is 322 cm, can you imagine?
+It’s no wonder – the bell’s weighs approximately 24,000 kg and its diameter is 322 cm – can you even imagine?

-Feeling like it is still not enough, and you want to visit some more signs?
+Feeling like it is still not enough, and you want to visit some more sights?

 - Chocolate museum – Lindt chocolate built this Willy Wonka style museum with chocolate fountains etc. Fun not only for kids!
 Price: 9 Eur

 - Mustard museum is free, you can do a lot of tastings there.

 - Take a boat ride on a lazy afternoon.
 There are numerous boats crossing the Rhine River, which will show you many sights from a different angle.

 Try Kölsch beer – everything brewed in a radius of 30 km from Koeln is considered to be Kölsh beer.
 This light beer is special because it is filtered from the bottom to the top, which means it loses its taste quickly.
 For this reason it is mostly served in 0.2 L glasses.

 But be careful when ordering it!
 You might not notice, but your beer will be magically refilled every time you finish your glass!
 It is done by default by waiters and you will doubtlessly be charged for it.
 But why not, huh?

 If you want to give the waiter a signal to stop refilling, just put a beer coaster on top of your glass.